MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 }
 ```

-Note that we added a line before the `return` to print an explanatory message in
-the console.

 To run the program we need to specify `count` and `initial` arguments from the
 command line.
 Let's choose for example `count = 1000` and `initial = One`.
 Enter
 the following command: